-QUESTION: For this election, what was the statutory threshold (percent share of votes) that a party needed to obtain in order to gain representation in the lower (or unicameral) chamber of the legislature?
+QUESTION: For this election, what was the statutory threshold (percent share of votes) that

-CLARIFICATION: If there is no statutory threshold, enter 0.
-(Some thresholds are applied at regional levels.
-Nonetheless, they are usually consistent across regions.)
+CLARIFICATION: In cases where thresholds are applied at a regional level, and in cases of mixed electoral systems where a threshold is applied in more than one tier, the threshold that applies to the most seats should be considered.
+If there are separate thresholds for individual parties and coalitions, code the threshold pertaining to parties.
+If there is no statutory threshold, enter 0.
 Leave this question blank if election was nonpartisan, i.e., no parties (not even pro-government parties) were allowed.